redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_list.md

 ### Synopsis

-View validity and compatibility rules for the selected Service Registry instance or specific artifact
+View validity and compatibility rules for the specified Service Registry instance or artifact.

 ```
 rhoas service-registry rule list [flags]